nathanlarsen1/AlgorithmforfileupdatesinPython/README.md

 <h2>Summary</h2>

 In this excerise, I demonstrated the use of Python used by a Cybersecurity Analyst.
-This example displayed how algorithms in Python can be used to perform several necessary functions to improve efficiency of daily tasks.
+This example displayed how algorithms in Python can be used to perform several necessary functions to improve accuracy and efficiency of daily tasks.